Leave this site

 3.3.6.2 The above list is not exhaustive and officers and staff must ensure that they report any incident where they have a reasonable belief that there is a risk to the security of their force or an individual's personal data.

-3.4 Reporting Security Incidents
+3.4 Reporting security incidents

-3.4.1 All security incidents must be reported using the relevant form and the relevant Information Asset Owner notified:
+3.4.3 All security incidents must be reported using the relevant form and the relevant Information Asset Owner notified:

-3.4.2 Information in relation to the incident should include a description of the data lost or stolen, theft or loss of police assets, or physical security.
+3.4.4 Information in relation to the incident should include a full description of the data lost or stolen, theft or loss of police assets, or physical security.
 The incident must detail whether it was held in hard copy or portable media, the quantity (if known), where it was lost and the sensitivity of the data (if known).

-3.4.3 The first 72 hours after you become aware of a data breach are critical.
+3.4.5 The first 72 hours after you become aware of a data breach are critical.
 This is the deadline given to organisations under the Data Protection Act 2018 to report information security incidents to the Information Commissioners' Office (ICO).

-3.4.7 If the breach is likely to result in a high risk of adversely affecting individuals' rights and freedoms, the reporting officer or member of staff must also inform those individuals without undue delay in order that any risks can be mitigated.
+3.4.9 If the breach is likely to result in a high risk of adversely affecting individuals' rights and freedoms, the reporting officer or member of staff must also inform those individuals without undue delay in order that any risks can be mitigated.

-3.4.8 Each force will retain a central log of all significant security breaches and these will be reviewed by the relevant strategic board to ensure any 'lessons learnt' are implemented.
+3.4.10 Each force will retain a central log of all significant security breaches and these will be reviewed by the relevant strategic board to ensure any 'lessons learnt' are implemented.

-3.5 Critical Incident
+3.5 Critical incident

-3.5.1 It is recognised that some security incidents may have wider implications that need to be considered and any subsequent responses co-ordinated.
+3.5.1 It is recognised that some data breaches may have wider implications that need to be considered and any subsequent responses co-ordinated.
 A data breach, in particular, can have a range of adverse effects on individuals, which include emotional distress and physical and material damage.
 Some personal data breaches will not lead to risks beyond possible inconvenience to those who need the data to do their job.
 Other breaches can significantly affect individuals whose personal data has been compromised.
-On becoming aware of a breach an early assessment must take place in order to consider the potential adverse consequences for any individuals or the wider organisation.
+On becoming aware of a breach an early assessment must take place to consider the potential adverse consequences for any individuals or the wider organisation.
 The outcome of this assessment may lead to referral to a member of the relevant Senior Leadership Team (or Force Duty Officer) for assessment as a potential critical incident based on how serious or substantial the risks are and how likely that they may occur.

-3.6 Security Vulnerabilities
+3.6 Security vulnerabilities

 3.6.1 Officers and staff are personally responsible for reporting observed or suspected security vulnerabilities such as staff sharing User IDs and passwords, including smartcards and system admin privileges given to individuals who do not require them.
 Access into police sites without the appropriate vetting or authorisation must also be reported.